domenicomanna/domenicomanna.com/src/content/posts/2019-09-28-responsiveNavbarInReact/index.md

 - [View Demo](https://domenicomanna.github.io/reactNavbar/)
 - [View Source](https://github.com/domenicomanna/reactNavbar)

-Hopefully this tutorial was useful to you, and thanks for reading!
+Hopefully, this tutorial was useful to you, and thanks for reading!